krisiun/axel/README.md

 ## Planned branch: https

-In progress.

 ## Branches: releaseX

-These branches are used to merge several features together.
+These branches are used to merge several features together for testing.
 I will consider merging only semi-stable features.
+This branch may not always contain latest version of features (merging is done periodically).

 # Extra notes

-I test my code only using HTTP connections on linux.
-Sorry, for potential incompatibilities, all fixes are welcome.
+Testing is done on:
+* Ubuntu 10.10 GNU/Linux
+* FreeBSD 7.1 (thanks to bagside/bagvapp)
+* SunOS 5.11 2008.5 (thanks to bagside/bagvapp)

-Original README and CHANGELOG were not modified.
+Original README, CHANGELOG and license were not modified.

-Also, license from axel is unchanged.

 ## Contact